Replacement Mitsubishi Keys: Cost to Buy and Where to Get Them!

 Certain types of remote-entry keys can be programmed manually using a series of button presses or similar procedures.

-However, you may still be forced to make a trip to a Mitsubishi dealership to have your new key activated if you’re unable to find accurate instructions online.
+However, you may still be forced to make a trip to a Mitsubishi dealership to activate your new key if you cannot find accurate instructions online.

-It will also be necessary to have the key itself precision-cut by a locksmith, adding one more errand to your ever-growing list.
+Having the key itself precision-cut by a locksmith will also be necessary, adding one more errand to your ever-growing list.

 In other words, what you stand to save in dollars by eschewing the dealership, you’ll pay for in time and inconvenience.
 It’s up to you to determine whether or not such sacrifices are warranted.